MarsPeper/hoboLocalLLM/README.md

 - [x] Drag-and-drop document uploads
 - [ ] Chat history
 - [x] Source citations with score ratings
-- [x] A test benchmark evaluation suite for the RAG pipeline and local models
+- [x] A test benchmark evaluation suite for the RAG pipeline and local models - kinda

 ### Phase 4 - Production
-- [ ] Multi-user support - The end goal with be to switch to using either SGLang or vLLM (vLLM better for use case).
-However, these two llm serving framework doesn't support AMD GPU on Windows so can't mess around with it yet.
+- [ ] Multi-user support - The end goal is switching from llama-cpp to using either SGLang or vLLM.
+However, these two frameworks doesn't support AMD GPU on Windows so can't mess around with it yet.
 - [ ] Authentication
 - [x] Docker deployment - kinda
-- [ ] Monitoring
+- [x] Monitoring - Prometheus + Grafana

 ---